nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Adding a volunteer

-1. Adding an volunteer while all events are being shown
+1. Adding a volunteer while all events are being shown

     1. Prerequisites: List all volunteers using the `list` command.
 Multiple volunteers should be shown in the list.